 Lester Young Transcription of All of Me Sheet Music

 Here's Lester' incredible solo on Billie Holiday's 'All of Me.'
 This seminal recording and saxophone solo showcases Lester's incredible sound, range of articulation and great examples of playing across the beat.
+If you need a lead sheet for all of me for C, Eb or Bb please scroll down.

 How to Use the Transcription